curability4apish/chacha20.c/README.md

-A unified version "unified-chacha20.c" was added as a fork, with an example implementation, and it doesn't require chacha20.h.
+This repository is forked, with an example implementation, and it doesn't require chacha20.h.